 “Must” or “may”?
 Is a professional college required to forward an application for review to a college’s complaint review committee?
 This was an issue that emerged during an investigation of a complaint about a health professions college.

-An individual complained to the Ombudsman that his concerns about a health professional were dismissed, and a request for review was not forwarded by the hearings director to the college’s complaints review committee.
+An individual complained to the Ombudsman that his concerns about a health professional were dismissed, and a request for review was not forwarded by the hearings director to the college’s complaint review committee.

 The Ombudsman identified under Section 68 of the Act, the wording was “must.”
-This meant the hearings directors “must” forward applications to the complaints review committee.
+This meant the hearings directors “must” forward applications to the complaint review committee.

-Among its recommendations, the Ombudsman suggested the college stop the practice of having a hearings director screen review applications, and leave the decision to review the application up to the complaints review committee itself.
-(Of course, complaints review committees should be presented with sufficient evidence or rationale to allow a review.
+Among its recommendations, the Ombudsman suggested the college stop the practice of having a hearings director screen review applications, and leave the decision to review the application up to the complaint review committee itself.
+(Of course, complaint review committees should be presented with sufficient evidence or rationale to allow a review.
 Simply disagreeing with the original decision is not sufficient to trigger a review.)

 How is this fair for Albertans?

 Albertans have a legal right to ask for a review of an administrative decision.
 Our investigation showed that, sometimes, the interpretation of a law can result in that right being undermined.
 In fact, a person’s complaint review request must be considered by the proper body, armed with the legal right to decide whether to review or not.